Hi all, and welcome to my Blog. My name is Vikki, and I’m a Transgender Female living and working in the UK.

 I live alone and I’m happy that way at the moment – No plans to change that anytime soon.
 I have had close, sexual relationships with both men & women, and I wouldn’t change any of them.
 Ex’s are your ex’s for a reason, but all have had an influence on my life and helped me become the person I am today.
 I have a son, who lives his mum down in East Anglia and she’s been put through a lot, at my hands, in the last few years.
 She could have walked away and kept me away from him, but she didn’t.

 She’s kept a distance, and I haven’t seen my son since I began my transition, but ultimately you only know what the right thing to do is once you have the benefit of hindsight.
 And I think she’s done the right thing so far, even though I haven’t always been able to say that.

 So my mission is this.
 Write what I feel about what is happening to me.
 Write it all down, get it out and let the world know what’s happening – Tell people how you feel, using the tools that I have at my disposal.
-Maybe, just maybe, someone else can take some comfort in knowing they’re not alone out there.
+Maybe, just maybe, someone else can take some comfort in knowing that they’re not alone out there.
 That my story strikes a chord somewhere and prevents someone else from losing 40-plus years living their life as if they were someone else.